hannonhill/Cascade-Web-Services-Examples/php/wing-ming-chan-library/publish-template-pages/README.md

-Publishes all related pages, given a Cascade Server template ID.
+Performs publish requests for pages related to a given template.

 **How it Works**